NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 	tar xfvz teamspeak3-server_linux-amd64-3.0.6.1.tar.gz

-After that, the next steps differ for migrating from an old server, or for a fresh installation.
+Following this, the next steps differ regarding migrating from an old server or for a fresh installation.

 Installation
 ------------

 First of all, make sure you are running the server as the ts3 user:

 	su ts3user